unraid/docs/docs/unraid-os/system-administration/secure-your-server/wireguard.md

 ![Peer configuration](/img/peer-eye.png)
 </div>

-2. In the WireGuard mobile app, choose **Create from QR code** and scan the QR code.
+2. In the %%WireGuard|wireguard%% mobile app, choose **Create from QR code** and scan the QR code.
 3. Name the connection and connect.
-The VPN tunnel should start quickly.
+The %%VPN tunnel|vpn-tunnel%% should start quickly.
 4. Keep the QR code private - anyone with it can access your VPN.

 </TabItem>